BRAIN INJURY ALLIANCE OF NEBRASKA

 Dollars at Work

-- 274 people recieved support through resource facilitation
+- 274 people received support through resource facilitation

 - The Douglas County Corrections Screening projects screened 5,000 inmates in six months.